top-guns/etl-gun/README.md

 constructor(connectionPool: pg.Pool);

 // Create collection object for the specified database table
-// table: name of database table and identificator of the created collection object
+// table: name of database table and identificator of the creating collection object
 // guiOptions: Some options how to display this endpoint getTable(table: string, guiOptions: CollectionGuiOptions<string[]> = {}): TableCollection;